-You might have seen photos of professional built pedalboards where there’s a strip of footswitch at the bottom and pedals around it.
+You might have seen photos of professionally built pedalboards where there’s a strip of footswitch at the bottom and pedals around it.
 That strip is a true bypass looper and in this application allows for pedals to be activated centrally while avoiding wild tap dancing movements!

-Also by having one or two pedals per loop, you are maintaining a cleaner signal path by only bringing in that one/two pedals.
-This is a cool way to build an easy to use rig while not investing in expensive MIDI switching gear which would take up more space on stage!
+Also, by having one or two pedals per loop, you are maintaining a cleaner signal path by only bringing in that one/two pedals.
+This is a cool way to build an easy-to-use rig while not investing in expensive MIDI switching gear which would take up more space on stage!

-Lastly, if you have a common sound which involves a few different pedals, you could group these pedals into one loop.
-This would enable you to avoid tap dancing while being able to switch to that guitar tone easily.
+Lastly, if you have a signature sound that involves a few different pedals, you could group these pedals into one loop.
+You’d avoid tap dancing but still be able to switch to that iconic guitar tone easily.

 Which True Bypass Looper fits our situation?

-If you add one buffer you’ll see none of this and you’ll have a stronger brighter guitar tone.
-Personally, I like to use a Boss tuner pedal as both a buffer and a tuner – plus they can be used at either end of the chain.
+If you add one buffer you’ll see none of this, and you’ll have a stronger brighter guitar tone.
+Personally, I like to use a Boss tuner pedal as both a buffer and a tuner.
+Plus, they can be used at either end of the chain.

 Have fun with your pedalboard when you add true bypass loopers.
 You’ll see their effect instantly!